U.S. Stocks, Bond Yields Drop Amid Trade Tensions

 By Michael Wursthorn

-The Dow Jones Industrial Average fell 286 points Thursday after the latest flare-up in U.S.-China trade tensions damped investors' expectations of a near-term resolution between the world's two biggest economies.
+The Dow Jones Industrial Average fell 286 points Thursday after the latest flare-up in U.S.-China trade tensions quelled investors' expectations of a near-term resolution between the world's two biggest economies.

 The losses pulled the Dow industrials into the red for the week, continuing a dismal stretch as it hurtled toward its fifth straight weekly loss -- which would be its longest such losing streak since 2011.
 The Dow has fallen 4.1% in May amid the breakdown in trade negotiations, putting it at risk of posting its first monthly decline of the year.